womenhackfornonprofits/whfnp-volunteer-portal-api/README.md

 You will need Java 1.8 installed
 You will need MYSQL installed and set up username and password

-Clone the git hub repository git clone https://github.com/womenhackfornonprofits/whfnp-volunteer-portal-api.git
+Clone the git hub repository with the command: git clone https://github.com/womenhackfornonprofits/whfnp-volunteer-portal-api.git

 In the src/main/database directory - use WHFNP_CreateDatabase.sql script and run in MySQL to create the required database for this application